 Since the AXMEDIS platform needs to support also various other devices besides personnel computers, it is necessary that the Web interface contains further functionalities.
-Besides the base functionality described above, the provision and determination of Distribution and Client Profiles is needed.
+Besides the base functionality described above, the provision and determination of the User, Device and Context Profiles is needed.
 On the one hand these profiles are used to refine the queries of a user and on the other hand to generate the requested content adapted for the specific device.